ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 ## Blockchain and Client app not on the same machine

-If the blockchain and the client app is not on the same machine replace ../blog with the github repository pointing to your blog node:
+If the blockchain and the client app is not on the same machine replace ../blog with the github repository pointing to your blog github repository:

 dependencies for your package